mongodb/docs/content/install-mongodb-on-suse.md

 this setting as needed for your environment before initializing a [*replica set*](https://docs.mongodb.com/manual/reference/glossary/#term-replica-set).

 Note: SUSE Linux Enterprise Server and potentially other SUSE distributions ship with virtual memory address space limited to 8 GB by default.
-You *must* adjust this in order to prevent virtual memory allocation failures as the database grows.
-The SLES packages for MongoDB adjust these limits in the default scripts, but you will need to make this change manually if you are using custom scripts and/or the tarball release rather than the SLES packages.
+You *must* adjust this in order to prevent virtual memory allocation failures as the database grows.The SLES packages for MongoDB adjust these limits in the default scripts, but you will need to make this change manually if you are using custom scripts and/or the tarball release rather than the SLES packages.

 ## Install MongoDB Community Edition

 Note: To install a different version of MongoDB, please refer to that version's documentation.
-For example, see version [3.2](../install-mongodb-on-suse/).
+For example, see version [3.4](../install-mongodb-on-suse/).

 This installation guide only supports 64-bit systems.
 See [Platform Support](https://docs.mongodb.com/manual/release-notes/3.0-compatibility/#compatibility-platform-support) for details.